spatialos/gdk-for-unity/docs/content/gameobject/creating-workers-with-workerconnector.md

 * [Worker API]({{urlRoot}}/content/workers/api-worker)

 To demonstrate use of the `Worker` class, the GDK contains an example implementation of how to create your workers.
-We have implemented this in the `WorkerConnector` class which you can extend further by creating classes which inherit from it.
+We provide an abstract `WorkerConnector` class and a `DefaultWorkerConnector` implementing the abstract methods to get you started quickly.
+You can extend it further by creating classes which inherit from it.
 The `WorkerConnector` is a MonoBehaviour script.
 You can use it to create multiple workers in one Scene by adding it to multiple GameObjects, each GameObject creating a different worker.